Chart Color Schemes

 Truganina - North lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

 Truganina - North's population was around 15,006 as of November 2025.
 This reflected an increase of 5,666 people since the 2021 Census, which reported a population of 9,340.
 The change was inferred from the estimated resident population of 14,287 in June 2024 and an additional 964 validated new addresses since the Census date.
-This resulted in a population density ratio of 856 persons per square kilometer.
-Truganina - North's growth rate of 60.7% since the 2021 census exceeded both national (8.9%) and state averages, making it a regional growth leader.
-Interstate migration contributed approximately 75.7% to overall population gains during recent periods.
+This resulted in a density ratio of 856 persons per square kilometer.
+Truganina - North's growth of 60.7% since the 2021 census exceeded both national (8.9%) and state averages, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 75.7%.

 AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilized VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group from these aggregations were applied across all areas for years 2032 to 2041.
-Future population dynamics predicted exceptional growth, with the area expected to increase by 15,670 persons to 2041 based on latest numbers, reflecting a total increase of 99.6% over the 17-year period.
+For areas not covered, VIC State Government's Regional/LGA projections released in 2023 were used with adjustments made employing weighted aggregation from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+Exceptional growth was predicted over the period, placing Truganina - North in the top 10 percent of statistical areas nationally.
+The area was expected to increase by 15,670 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 99.6% over the 17 years.

 Frequently Asked Questions - Population